 - A wide range of apps come pre-installed

 - Updates regularly

 - Various available packages on the repositories

-- Pop OS is for rather advanced users and professionals who know how to use Ubuntu for their advantages
+- Pop OS is for relatively advanced users and professionals who know how to use Ubuntu to their advantage.

-- Is an open-sourced platform, reliable, and secure
+- It is an open-sourced platform, reliable, and secure

 - You will receive a private encryption key with the computer

 - Fast navigation and comes with the auto-tilting feature